pubkey/rxdb/docs-src/react-native-database.md

 ## Follow up

 - Check out the [RxDB React Native example](https://github.com/pubkey/rxdb/tree/master/examples/react-native)
-- If you haven't done yet, you should start learning about RxDB with the [Quickstart Tutorial](./quickstart.md).
+- If you haven't done so yet, you should start learning about RxDB with the [Quickstart Tutorial](./quickstart.md).
 - There is a followup list of other [client side database alternatives](./alternatives.md) that might work with React Native.